What is TRID?

 TRID Study Area

-Thanks for attending Manchester Infrastructure Week!
-The City of Pittsburgh and Manchester Citizens Corporation held two Zoom meetings to discuss the Esplanade project and how that development can benefit the neighborhood of Manchester.
-The first meeting was held by the Esplanade development team.
-They shared their latest plans for the site with the community, and answered questions.
-A video recording can be seen on Facebook here: https://www.facebook.com/manchestercitizens/videos/598409731493230/.
-To provide further feedback to the Esplanade team, please email LaShawn at: lfaulk@manchestercitizens.org
+The City of Pittsburgh and Manchester Citizens Corporation held two public meetings to discuss the Esplanade project and the many benefits the neighborhood of Manchester could experience.
+The first meeting was held by the Esplanade development team where they shared the latest plans for the site and answered questions from attendees.

-The second meeting discussed the creation of a TRID to capture increased tax revenue generated by the Esplanade development so that it can benefit Manchester.
-It was held on November 10th, 2021 and updated the community on the TRID planning process and sought community input on priorities and discussed how this potential money can be spent.
-A video recording can be seen below.
+The second meeting, held on Nov.
+10th 2021, discussed the creation of a TRID to capture increased tax revenue generated by the Esplanade Development Project.
+The team also provides updates for attendees about the TRID planning process and sought their input on priorities while discussing how this potential money can be spent.

 For plan updates, join our mailing list!